We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 What does a US income tax treaty do?

 It reduces or eliminates US tax on certain income paid to residents of the treaty country and allocates taxing rights between the two countries.
-The IRS states that under these treaties, residents of foreign countries are taxed at a reduced rate, or are exempt from US income taxes, on certain items of income they receive from US sources.
+The IRS states that under these treaties, residents of foreign countries may be eligible to be taxed at a reduced rate or exempt from US income taxes on certain items of income they receive from US sources.
 The reduced rates and exemptions vary by country and by income type.

 How does a contractor claim treaty benefits?